qmtran/openstack-labs/devstack/lab-02/README.md

 # Lab 2 - Devstack Horizon Interface

+  Lab Objectives:

+  0. Become familiar with the OpenStack Horizon Interface
+  0. Launch an instance from the Horizon Interface

 ## Add a User

   :red_circle: TODO, currently broken in DevStack, launching instance should change to be user logged in